 Powel Cotton Museum, located in Quex Park is bringing all the fun for a nice sunny day.
 From sweeping lawns to shady tree-covered spots where you can enjoy a picnic or wander the gardens and woodlands with an ice cream.
 And of course, whilst you’re there, head inside the museum or take a tour of Quex House to discover its history.

-Get out and about in the Garden of England this summer, because what better way to make the most of the weather than in an Area of Outstanding Natural Beauty!
+Get out and about in the Garden of England this summer, because what better way to make the most of the weather than in a National Landscape!
 With plenty of stunning country parks for you to explore, it’s a no-brainer that a peaceful walk soaking in our stunning scenic views is top of the list for a summers day out.
-And if you’ve got the little ones, then browse the educational events running through the summer or join in the fun with the Little Explorers groups.
-You can also book a unique family experience from a Family Mini Survival Adventure where you can spend time in the fresh air with your whole gang, learning new skills and working together to build a survival camp on your very own Mission Survival!
-Or go for a Creative Glass Class, Gourmet Foraging Days or Sensory Journey in Nature, plus more!
+And if you’ve got the little ones, then browse the educational events running through the summer!

 English Heritage